simon-code-git/CircuitCubes/README.md

 This package contains lots of **a**synchronous code, but conveniently makes it appear synchronous to the user.
 Therefore, using the *CircuitCubes* with asynchronous python code is not recommended.

+On computers running macOS, Bluetooth addresses are in a 128-bit UUID because of the operating system's Core Bluetooth framework.
+Also because of this, running in a non-interactive Python environment may not work properly.
+However, running in a Jupyter notebook will work properly.

 ## Planned development

 * More advanced motor control methods.